-- 1.7 This Policy sets out general definitions of non-academic misconduct, including the breach of the National Centre for Circus Arts Student Code of Conduct and Code of Behaviour.
-It sets out the procedures by which concerns relating to these matters will normally be considered and the actions that may be taken.
-It has been drafted in accordance with the UUK's Guidance1 for Higher Education Institutions on How to Handle Alleged Student Misconduct Which May Also Constitute a Criminal Offence, and the OIA's Good Practice Framework2, particularly those sections of the Framework covering disciplinary procedures, and complaints and appeals. - 1.8 The burden of proof for all decisions made under this policy and its procedures will be the 'balance of probabilities' (i.e. what, on balance, is more likely than not to have occurred).
-For further information about this, please see Section 3 'Operational Rules and Policies Governing these Procedures: 'Burden of Proof'. - 1.9 National Centre for Circus Arts_recognises that many concerns regarding student conduct can and should, where appropriate, be dealt with informally by members of staff.
+- 1.8 The burden of proof for all decisions made under this policy and its procedures will be the 'balance of probabilities' (i.e. what, on balance, is more likely than not to have occurred).
+For further information about this, please see Section 3 'Operational Rules and Policies Governing these Procedures: 'Burden of Proof'. - 1.9 NCCA recognises that many concerns regarding student conduct can and should, where appropriate, be dealt with informally by members of staff.
 This Policy sets out the formal processes by which matters of non-academic misconduct which cannot be dealt with informally will normally be investigated and appropriate outcomes determined.
-Students may be subject to action and/or penalty taken by the student's School under this Policy where the School's policies are infringed. - 1.10 National Centre for Circus Arts_expects the same standard of behaviour from its registered students with regard to activities or facilities provided that take place off School premises, as well as on them.
-Whilst registered with the School, students are representatives of National Centre for Circus Arts_at all times.
+Students may be subject to action and/or penalty taken by the student's School under this Policy where the School's policies are infringed. - 1.10 NCCA expects the same standard of behaviour from its registered students with regard to activities or facilities provided that take place off School premises, as well as on them.
+Whilst registered with the School, students are representatives of NCCA at all times.
 Behaviour by students 'off-site' which nonetheless breaches this policy or any other School policy, will, where necessary and appropriate, be referred into the procedures under this policy.